FOMOED - Trading Dashboard

 My role centered on aligning research insights, system constraints, and interaction behavior.
 Design decisions were continuously validated against technical realities and product priorities, ensuring the interface remained both feasible and cognitively efficient.

-Design functioned as part of product strategy, not a downstream layer.
+Design functioned as part of product strategy, beyond being a downstream layer.

 OUTCOME